Aberdeen: 'Rivals out to kick Peter Pawlett', says Andrew Considine

 "He is so consistent, he has been playing some fantastic football and Mark Reynolds has been brilliant as well."

-Considine is back in contention for a place in Derek McInnes' side for the visit of Inverness Caledonian Thistle on Saturday after recovering from a calf injury.
+Considine is back in contention for a place in Derek McInnes' side for the after recovering from a calf injury.

 However, he realises the good form of the current incumbents, as well as midfielders Ryan Jack, Barry Robson and Willo Flood, during a run of eight wins in their last nine games.